cortoproject/script-spec/README.md

 )
 ```

-In addition to the composite notation, there is also a "collection" notation
-which, like the name suggests, allows for specifying collection values.
-The collection notation uses uses `[]` instead of `()` to encapsulate a value.
-The
-following example demonstrates an object that contains a collection value:
+The following example demonstrates an object that contains a collection value:

 ```c++
 list(int32) Integers [10, 20, 30]